virto-network/website/docs/whitepaper.md

 ### 5.2 Marketplace Token
 #### 5.2.1 Key Functions
-- Network Utility Token: Marketplace token is a native fee token for each marketplace and is also utilized in network activities,e.g. reward for crowdloan.
+- Network Utility Token: Marketplace token is a native fee token for each marketplace and is also utilized in network activities, e.g. crowdloan rewards.
 - Community Governance Token: As a governance token, marketplace tokens provide their holders voting rights within the marketplace and chain level governance.